Trenton's Tech Talk (T3) - What's What Series: Ruggedized Computers

 This enclosure, or chassis, or as some refer to it as the case - is made of rugged, yet lightweight aluminum, it's strategically assembled to keep dust, debris, and other unwanted objects out of the chassis and away from vital internal components.
 It's like your sternum protecting your heart.

-The heat syncs and fans you see internally are also where they are for optimal efficiency.
+The heat sinks and fans you see internally are also where they are for optimal efficiency.
 They keep the system cool when things get hot, they take in cool air and blow out hot air.
 A seamless airflow to keep the vital chips, switches, etc. at most favorable temp levels while in operating and non-operating mode.

 We talked about shock and vibe, imagine if I dropped this, you'd think things would come loose, but our engineers make sure to fasten, secure, and again, stress-test for those scenarios and then innovate to stop it from happening IF anything happens at all.